haeusser/learning_by_association/README.md

-This repository contains code for the paper[Learning by Association - A versatile semi-supervised training method for neural networks (CVPR 2017)](https://vision.in.tum.de/_media/spezial/bib/haeusser_cvpr_17.pdf) and the follow-up work [Associative Domain Adaptation (ICCV 2017)](https://vision.in.tum.de/_media/spezial/bib/haeusser_iccv_17.pdf)
+This repository contains code for the paper [Learning by Association - A versatile semi-supervised training method for neural networks (CVPR 2017)](https://vision.in.tum.de/_media/spezial/bib/haeusser_cvpr_17.pdf) and the follow-up work [Associative Domain Adaptation (ICCV 2017)](https://vision.in.tum.de/_media/spezial/bib/haeusser_iccv_17.pdf)

 It is implemented with TensorFlow.
 Please refer to the [TensorFlow documentation](https://www.tensorflow.org/install/) for further information.